Heart

 HALF MOON BAY SPORTFISHING AND TACKLE:

 So, call or e-mail us for reservations.
-On the day of the trip, come directly to our shop, Half Moon Bay Sportfishing and Tackle to check in (look for the BIG yellow sign in the front window that reads "TICKET OFFICE") and pay for your trip (cash, ATM, Visa and Mastercard accepted).
+On the day of the trip, come directly to our shop, Half Moon Bay Sportfishing and Tackle to check in (look for the BIG yellow sign in the front window that reads "TICKET OFFICE") and pay for your trip (cash, debit, Visa and Mastercard accepted).
 The crew simply asks, as always, that you wait at the top of the dock until they have the boat ready for boarding.
 If you need fishing licenses, tackle and rent rods, no problem...they're all available at the shop.
 Just one more way the Queen of Hearts continues to strive to provide the best service possible to our passengers.
 So don't forget, to go with the Queen of Hearts, contact the Queen of Hearts and Half Moon Bay Sportfishing!

-Rex Prather displays for the Queen the 23 pounder he landed on May 2 Baja Bev stands proudly next to the 28 pound halibut she landed on September 7, 2006
+Baja Bev stands proudly next to the 28 pound halibut she landed on September 7, 2006

 Check out the 58 pound opah landed while albacore fishing on Monday, September 11, 2006...pretty cool looking fish, huh?!
 Larry Bohannan's 35 pound halibut landed on August 19th...on a shrimp fly!